 Regarding the frosting, you can replace the cream cheese with pure thick coconut yogurt.
 Simply combine yogurt with powdered sweetener and vanilla, no need for butter or coconut oil.

-This is a very moist cake and you must bake it in a 9-inch round or square pan.
-This recipe won’t bake as a loaf of bread, it will be too moist.
-However, if you prefer a zucchini bread recipe I have two you can try: chocolate zucchini bread or zucchini pecan bread.
+This is a very moist cake, and you must bake it in a 9-inch round or square pan.
+This recipe won’t bake as a loaf of bread.
+It will be too moist.

 No, this cake has no zucchini flavor at all.
-Zucchinis are used in baking to add a moist texture and nutritional values.
+Zucchinis are used in baking to add a moist texture and nutritional value.